Posted on

 3.5in wide by 2.25in long.

-Paper type is unknown as is use case.
-There is no pdf associated with this you’d have to take the images and create one.
+The paper type is unknown as is the use case.
+There is no PDF associated with this; you’d have to take the images and create one.

 Then fill out the V-mail using a pencil or a WW2-era pen.
 Fold the sides inward and then close it.